Chris

 How is National Insurance calculated?

-This guide walks you through the fundamentals of the employer National Insurance calculation for the latest NI rates and thresholds for 2023/24 and our employer NI calculator takes the stress out of working out your contributions for this year.
+This guide walks you through the fundamentals of the employer National Insurance calculation using NI rates and thresholds and showing a few examples.

-In this section, we’ll go over the rules behind the National Insurance contributions calculation, what factors play into it, how contributions have changed in 2022/23 and how they differ between employees and employers.
+In this section, we’ll go over the rules behind the National Insurance contributions calculation and how they differ between employees and employers.
 In particular, this article looks at

 • National Insurance categories